PeterCamilleri/format_engine/README.md

  Variable("%S", ["-5", "2"]),
  Literal("!")]
 ```
-Where literals are processed as themselves and variables are executed by looking
+Where literals are processed as themselves.
+If that literal ends with a space,
+that space will match zero or more spaces.
+Variables are executed by looking
 up the format string in the library and executing the corresponding block.

 **Note:** If a format string does not correspond to an entry in the library,